 - Budgerigars make excellent pets

-- There are lots of different sizes of egg!
+- There are lots of different sizes and colours of bird eggs!

 All birds grow feathers, making them different from all other animals.
 The different types of feathers help a bird survive.
 Feathers not only help a bird to fly or swim, they also: